It was auctioned off for £7,500 in 2004.

 First email: Sunday PM.
 Placed from: Dallas.

 Body: Heard about the shootings.
 Please call.
 Love Dad.

 Before calling, I decide to research these famed shootings, of which the Raos are all up ons.

 Turns out five women shopping at a Lane Bryant in a strip mall were killed by men trying to steal money.
 It’s awful and tragic like most of Chicago’s news.
-But come on.
-I’m a size two.
-It’s a Lane Bryant.
+It is also a reflection of a segregated city, like most of Chicago’s news.
+My world doesn’t overlap its by much.
 Still, I say.
 Let me comfort my father.

 He greets me with a Hi, sounding strangely relaxed for someone concerned his daughter might be dead.
 But then, oh yes.
 I hear a Superbowl party in the background.

 “So you were worried about the shootings?”
 I ask.

 “Just wanted to make sure you’re okay,” he says.
 It sounds like he’s eating chips.